andreafra/andreafranchini.com/src/pages/articles/paper-privacy-online-proctoring-tools/index.md

 ---
+title: "Do online proctoring tools ensure students' privacy and fair-treatment?"
 subtitle: "Andrea Franchini, February 2021"
-title: "Do online proctoring tools ensure students' privacy and fair-treatment?"
-date: "2021-01-14"
+publishDate: 2021-01-14
 description: "A paper I wrote for my Computer Ethics Class about remote exams and the tools used to monitor students' behavior, pondering whether this kind of software poses a threat to student privacy and equal conditions.
-It is not particularly long, but I woudln't say it's short either."
+It's not particularly long, around 3500 words."
+tags:
+   - ethics
 ---

 ### Abstract